lmtoy/lmtoy_2023-S1-MX-42/README.md

 in 12CO and 13CO, both lines detected, but 13CO a lot weaker (about 10-15x)

 In 12CO some additional (circumstellar) emission around the central source can be seen.

 Note that "bad" beams vary a lot over the many days, those are recorded using pix_list= in the comments.txt file

+The focus during the Feb 2 night need to be carefully checked.
+The pointing obsnums were added to mk_runs.py

 * https://arxiv.org/abs/1609.01904